LasVegasOle/PLYUMP/README.md

 Hola!
 Hola!
 Hola!

 PLYUMP is a peristaltic extruder for 3d printers.
+This is version 0.4.
-You can read more about it on:
+You can read more about it on and contact with me on:
 <a href = "http://lyulyulyulyu.tumblr.com"> LYU'S BLOG</a>~:)
-And if you like what you see ~~ please like us on <a href="http://www.facebook.com/lightyourselfup">facebook</a>!

 Saludos,